JKolomanski/SpaceWar/README.md

 SpaceWar! is a simple asteroids-inspired game made in python.
 This project was started by me to learn some basic python and programming in general

-External libraries used: Pygame, Pillow
+External libraries used: Pygame, Pillow, Pyinstaller

 ## Installation